yiisoft/yii2-httpclient/docs/guide/usage-logging.md

 ];
 ```

-You may as well use [HTTP client DebugPanel](topics-debug.md) to see all related logs.
+You may also use [HTTP client DebugPanel](topics-debug.md) to see all related logs.

 > Attention: since content of the some HTTP requests may be very long, saving it in full inside the logs
   may lead to certain problems.
 Thus there is a restriction on the maximum length of the request content,